palant/integrated-nodes-comfyui/README.md

 ## Adding your own integrated nodes

+You can select some nodes in the workflow and click “Create Integrated Node from Selection” in the context menu.
+This will create a new `integrated_nodes.yaml` file if one doesn’t exist yet and add a new entry to it.
+The new integrated node can be used immediately.

-You can add edit `integrated_nodes.yaml` file and add your own entries.
-These look like this:
+You can add also edit `integrated_nodes.yaml` file manually, changes will only take effect after ComfyUI is restarted however.
+The entries in this file look like this:

 ```yaml
 DoublePrompt: